abhiramg2021/portfolio/src/blogs/projects/Cotion.md

 # Description

-I originally sought out to find a website that could automate the process of uploading my Canvas Assignments to Notion, and I stumbled upon [Edutools for Notion](https://edutools.srg.id.au/guide/assignments-to-db/index.html).
+I sought out to find a website that could automate the process of uploading my Canvas Assignments to Notion, my task management software, and I stumbled upon [Edutools for Notion](https://edutools.srg.id.au/guide/assignments-to-db/index.html).
 Unfortunately, no matter how long I tinkered with the website, it did not seem to work for me.
-So using this website as an inspiration, I put together my own Canvas To Notion workflow called Cotion.
+So I put together my own Canvas To Notion workflow called Cotion.

 #####

 ## Goals

+One feature I wanted the app was the ability to update your Notion table throughout the semester.
-Although some professors release all of their course schedules at the start of the semester, some professors release their course schedule in chunks throughout the semester.
+Although some professors release all of their course schedules at the start of the semester, others release their course schedule in chunks throughout the semester.
 If a user used Cotion multiple times throughout the semester, I wanted Cotion to only add new assignments.
 For any existing assignments in the database, Cotion would check to see if there was a change in due date, and update as necessary.

+## The Structure

+I am using 2 servers to run Cotion.
+One server hosts the React.js frontend, and the other hosts the [Flask](https://flask.palletsprojects.com/en/2.1.x/) API that forms the backend.
+Both of the servers are being hosted for free on [Heroku](https://heroku.com).

 ## Future Features